'Unconscious': Hyped Kiwi UFC star obliterated in debut

 However, his UFC debut didn't go to plan.

-Veteran UFC journalist Damon Martin speculated in a Twitter post that Mathetha may have been rushed into such a high profile fight simply because of his teammate connection to Adesanya.
+Veteran UFC journalist Damon Martin speculated in a Twitter post that Blood Diamond may have been rushed into such a high profile fight simply because of his teammate connection to Adesanya.

 "Jeremiah Well gives Blood Diamond a rude welcome to the octagon by choking him unconscious with a rear-naked choke in the first round," Martin posted.